UccioFontana/generative-therapy/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 License.
 See `LICENSE` for details.

 ---